Surgical menopause is the removal of the ovaries, which puts you immediately into menopause.

 This is why the symptoms can feel so much more intense.

-Surgical menopause also involves a sharper decrease in testosterone.
+Surgical menopause can also mean a sharper decrease in testosterone.

 Testosterone is known as a male hormone, but both men and women have testosterone in their bodies.